Best Light Therapy Lamps

 Pros

-• Great light output and comfort for the price
+• Great light output for the price

-• More effective and usually cheaper than the Classic
+• More effective than the Elite

 Cons